Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 April 2025 18.23.22 UTC
+- WIB: Selasa, 29 April 2025 19.57.53 UTC
-- WITA: Selasa, 29 April 2025 19.23.22 UTC
+- WITA: Selasa, 29 April 2025 20.57.53 UTC
-- WIT: Selasa, 29 April 2025 20.23.22 UTC
+- WIT: Selasa, 29 April 2025 21.57.53 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature